Heliguy's Guide to Drone Sensors Part 2

 3. Emergency Services

-Drone-Sensors-Pt.2-Emergency-Services At heliguy™, we spend a lot of time talking to a variety of emergency service departments.
+Drone-Sensors-Pt.2-Emergency-Services.png At Heliguy, we spend a lot of time talking to a variety of emergency service departments.
 Our bespoke training courses put us into contact with police forces and fire brigades from all over the UK.
 The largest trend we’ve noticed is the move towards thermal sensors.
 They are used by the police for surveillance and the tracking of suspects and also by fire services surveying active blazes.
 The variety offered by thermal cameras such as DJI’s Zenmuse XT alongside drones like the Inspire 1 (a firm favourite of the UK’s emergency services), officers on the front line get a responsive aerial overview with a level of usable data previously not possible.
 Unmanned aircraft are also beginning to find their footing in search and rescue operations, able to cover a vast area much quicker than a team on foot and with less red tape than bringing in a helicopter.

 LMRT: Furthering the Reach of Search & Rescue

-While there are still issues concerning performance in extreme weather conditions, industry professionals such as Rob Johnson, drone filmmaker at filmuphigh.com and Chair of the Llanberis Mountain Rescue Team, told heliguy™ that there’s huge potential: we are able to map an area of 120 acres in about 15 minutes.
+While there are still issues concerning performance in extreme weather conditions, industry professionals such as Rob Johnson, drone filmmaker at filmuphigh.com and Chair of the Llanberis Mountain Rescue Team, told Heliguy that there’s huge potential: “ we are able to map an area of 120 acres in about 15 minutes.
 This would be ideal for lowland type searching or for smaller mountain areas where a specific location has been identified.”
 “For example, where a trailing dog has given a direction of travel the drone could be used to search a specific area.
 In water rescues, the drone could be used to establish the presence of people in flooded areas using a traditional camera.”
 He went on to explain: “Drones could also be used to map an area at high resolution (2 inch/pixel) which would allow extremely detailed analysis of an area retrospectively back at base.
 This map is Geo-Referenced and could be used as part of the search management.”
 “Software exists to allow this type of mapping to be automated i.e. the software takes control of the flight of the drone to ensure the whole area is mapped at the most efficient speed, resolution and image overlap.
 It would be interesting to see how this translated into a search environment.”
 This level of scope and detail allows for much more effective, coordinated efforts which could greatly raise the chances of finding people in serious danger.
 Johnson also specifically noted that the DJI Matrice 600 will be an extremely valuable asset upon its imminent release.
 As for the future of drones in search and rescue efforts, he continued: “The future use of drones could be very exciting for UK search and rescue.
 DJI recently announced a drone that can carry 10kg and is fully weather sealed.
 It has been built for crop spraying but alternate possibilities include deployment of kit, confirmation of casualty position and audio advice.”
 “The next step will be to get hold of the kit and undertake some trials.
 If they prove successful I can envisage the system being useful to many of the 48 teams that comprise Mountain Rescue England & Wales.
 However, there are still sceptics in the organisation and we would need to prove drones are useful to all concerned.
 Watch this space!”
 When lives are on the line, it’s necessary to have all the support you can get.
 It’s evident from the comments above that drones with advanced sensors are stepping up to this demand.
 There may still be some improvements to be made, but emergency services are already feeling the benefits.

 4. Surveying

-Drone-Sensors-Pt.2-Surveys There are clear advantages to using unmanned aircraft to perform surveys on large structures and hard-to-reach facilities such as oil rig platforms.
+Drone-Sensors-Pt.2-Surveys.png There are clear advantages to using unmanned aircraft to perform surveys on large structures and hard-to-reach facilities such as oil rig platforms.
 The quality of footage available from existing visual imaging sensors provides operators with enough data to either identify issues or sign off the survey.
 These advances look set to affect the way surveys will be carried out in industries as disparate as Real Estate, Oil Pipeline Management and Pest Control.
 Thermal technology also gives more options and control to surveyors, especially when performing checks on the output of power lines or renewable energy sources.
 Getting a top down view of the subject is sometimes crucial so it’s no wonder that many companies have begun to move into the ‘aerial survey’ market (which requires training to receive CAA permissions if you’re looking to enter the UK market).
 Heliguy spoke to Mitie, a strategic outsourcing and energy services company with over 25 years experience within a range of industries why they’ve turned to drones to survey high-rise structures: "Mitie will be using drones as part of our pest control offering.
 They will be used to carry out surveys to inspect roof areas before sending technicians to clear bird nests and debris.
 The use of unmanned aircraft has massive health and safety benefits."
 Using drones to carry out pest control surveys in and around large structures seems like a no-brainer; especially, as Mitie themselves noted, that it reduces the risk to employees in the field.
-They went on to explain: "The main advantages of using drones are that they save time and make the job safer.
+They went on to explain: "__The main advantages of using drones are that they save time and make the job safer.
 By using this technology, Mitie is leading the way in the pest control market and we're also starting to use drones to take high-quality images for survey bids."
 Allowing for crisp aerial shots to give bid tenders an advantage, it's clear that now is the time to take advantage of the visual sensors on offer; whether for pest control reconnaissance, structural surveys or even offshore work.
 On the subject of offshore, access to drone-powered aerial surveys looks set to have a huge impact on how oil rig maintenance takes place.
 Until very recently the main methods by which rigs were monitored to detect, among other issues damage or leaks proved relatively ineffective and costly.
 In such a high stakes industry, a lack of accurate data can lead to time-consuming repairs or even forced downtime until the necessary actions have been taken.
-On the subject of timeframes, London-based drone inspection company and heliguy™ client Sky Futures spoke to Bloomberg Technology on the topic saying: "What we can capture in five days using a drone could take eight weeks with human inspectors.”
+On the subject of timeframes, London-based drone inspection company and Heliguy client Sky Futures spoke to Bloomberg Technology on the topic saying: "What we can capture in five days using a drone could take eight weeks with human inspectors.”
 As this is mostly down to the high-quality visual data drones can capture, it’s no surprise that Sky Futures say of their approach to commercial activity: "We view ourselves as a data business and not a drone business."
 With more and more companies seeing the benefits of employing drones as surveying tools, it’s clear that they are already considered an asset.
 As unmanned craft and their array of imaging, analysing and thermal sensors continue to advance, you can expect to see them become commonplace in both structural and offshore surveys.

 5. Delivery

-Drone-Sensors-Pt.2-Deliveriespng One of the commercial drone uses capturing the most public attention is their use for deliveries.
+Drone-Sensors-Pt.2-Deliveriespng.png One of the commercial drone uses capturing the most public attention is their use for deliveries.
 The loudest proponent of the future of aerial courier services is undoubtedly online retail giant Amazon.
 In 2015, Amazon’s CEO Jeff Bezos claimed that: “One day, Prime Air deliveries will be as common as seeing a mail truck.
 The technical problems are very straightforward.
 The biggest issue, or the biggest thing that needs to be worked on, is the regulatory side.”
 Recent reports on Amazon's plans also note that they are intending to take a modular approach to the construction of their drones, with the craft being built pre-delivery based on the weather and environmental factors.
 Even without this on-the-fly approach, there are still questions about the logistics and safety of drone delivery fleets passing over highly populated areas.
 But while there may be more research and work to do, the concept is definitely not out of the question.
 This is where sensors come in.
 With obstacle avoidance becoming ever-more advanced, these concerns over safety may soon become a thing of the past.
 Consumer drones like DJI’s Phantom 4 already contain this technology and it seems set to roll out across their future releases.
 Despite numerous hurdles, Amazon has continued to be bullish over their desire to use drones.
 In March, it was revealed that they had filed a sensor patent which would enable drones to tell people in their landing zone to “Watch Out!” and also display LED messages.
 It’s not just Amazon that’s eyeing up the potential of drones, plenty of other schemes have seen deliveries take place such as the medical supply drops set to start in Rwanda this month courtesy of Silicon Valley tech firm Zipline and China’s test runs of grocery deliveries in rural areas.
 While there have been intriguing trials from the likes of DHL, UPS and more recently a different approach from Wal-Mart who are looking to unmanned aircraft to fulfil warehouse stocking duties; it may still be some time before we’re receiving our shopping via drone.
 But, as sensor technology continues to develop, it may not be as far away as some think.

 Learn More